 Good news is on its way: (Yeah, finally!)

 The more algorithms Facebook develops to make marketers pay more, the more strategies of crafting effective FB posts appear for us to attract users and engage them in communication.
-Rules change, new content types come to power, persuasive psychology sees a revival, storytelling and emotions rule the roost… To fly level in 2019, we marketers need to know and embrace all the above for better reach, engagement, and conversion.
+Rules change, new content types come to power, persuasive psychology sees a revival, storytelling and emotions rule the roost… To fly level today, we marketers need to know and embrace all the above for better reach, engagement, and conversion.

 How then do we publish Facebook social media posts for increased engagement?

 Part 1: Craft yummy texts for Facebook posts for increased engagement